baransu/qualitygram-reason/README.md

 ### Easy:

 * Some problems with Promises and Fetch API.
 It can be a lot better not only in terms of better code (or batter naming), but also in terms of better documentation.
 Not clear and no examples how to handle errors properly.
+Some good resources on Promises.
+General though is to not rely on `then`/`catch` mechanism as in JS and rather on `Js.Result.(Error/Ok)` which makes sense but is more problematic when chaining.
+Can be wrapped for better expecience.
+Subject to investigate.
 * Not polished Promise API. `then_` works differently than in JS while we're expecting it to work the same. (https://github.com/BuckleScript/bucklescript/issues/1739, https://github.com/BuckleScript/bucklescript/pull/2046)
 * I have a problems with compilation and error messages ~and formatting~. ~I don't know why it's not working propertly for me.
 I have all required tools installed and available through terminal but in editor (VSCode), it's not working as intended.~ Project setup was done using `create-react-app` with `reason-scripts@0.8.0`.
 For some reason (no pun intended) error messages are broken for me, e.g:
   ![Example error 1](/assets/error_1.png)